The Richest NFL Players in 2024 main image

 Despite the controversy surrounding him in 2021 and not playing in a single game that year, the Cleveland Browns signed quarterback Deshaun Watson to a five-year, $230 million contract in 2022 after getting him in a trade with the Houston Texans.
 In 2023, he only played in six games for the Browns due to a shoulder injury and earned $46 million for it.

-Before he dealt with sexual assault allegations in 2021, Watson had endorsement deals with Nike, Beats By Dre, H-E-B, and Reliant Energy.
+Before he dealt with assault allegations in 2021, Watson had endorsement deals with Nike, Beats By Dre, H-E-B, and Reliant Energy.

 Watson, who played college football at Clemson, was a first-round draft pick in 2017.
 He won numerous awards while playing for the Tigers and even led the team to a College Football Playoff National Championship in 2016.
 While playing with the Texans, he was the NFL passing yards leader in 2020 and earned a spot in three Pro Bowls in 2018, 2019, and 2020.